Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 Application and admission process

-An application for studies at the Iceland Academy of the Arts is completed in the application portal.
+An application for studies at the Iceland University of the Arts is completed in the application portal.
 The application process consists of two steps: in the first step, the application is completed with supporting documents and the application fee is paid.
 The second step is the admissions process.

 Open for applications